cncf/tag-security/governance/charter.md

 # SIG-Security Charter (draft)

+This charter describes operations as a [CNCF SIG](https://github.com/cncf/toc/blob/master/sigs/).
+The [Focus](#focus) section below describes what is in and out of scope, and [Governance](#governance) section describes how our operations are consistent with CNCF policies with links to more detailed documents.

 **Mission:** to reduce risk that cloud native applications expose end user data or allow other unintended access.